Skip to main content

 About the study

-This study seeks to learn more about how genetic and environmental factors contribute to the development of atypical spitzoid tumors.
-Results from this study could improve prevention and treatment.
+We want to learn more about how genetic and environmental factors contribute to the development of atypical spitzoid tumors.
+Our results could improve prevention and treatment.

 Atypical spitzoid tumors develop from cells in the skin called melanocytes, the same cell type that can transform into an aggressive type of skin cancer called melanoma.
 A subset of atypical spitzoid tumors in children and adolescents will behave aggressively like adult-type melanoma.